 This Belgian Think Tank for researchers and practitioners in Political and

 Institutional communication (communication politique et publique) is coordinated by IHECS (Institut des Hautes Études des Communications Sociales).
 It aims at building bridges between academic research and the -still – emergent professional field of public, institutional and political communication.
 This objective is integrated into a larger perspective of valorisation of communication praxis and their impact in the media.

 Doctorate in Public Diplomacy and Public Relations, Henley Business School, Assoc.
-Prof. LKY School of Public Policy, NUS, Singapore teaching public and business diplomacy, writer, researcher and speaker on same.
+Prof. LKY School of Public Policy, NUS, Singapore teaching public and business diplomacy, writer, researcher and speaker.
 Fellow CIPR and past president IPRA.
 Senior counselor based in APCO World wide’s London office.
 He specializes in international strategic communication with a particular interest in emerging countries, especially in Africa and Asia, where he has worked for both governments and the private sector.
 Apart from consulting, he has also undertaken communication training assignments in Ghana, South Africa, Uganda, Indonesia, Malaysia, Singapore, India and China.

 Senior Lecturer in Communication and Medias Sciences, University of Fribourg (Switzerland), SNF Researcher at SMAshIng project.
 Holds a PhD on Communication relation and social media: A case study on wildfire awareness (http://tel.archives-ouvertes.fr/tel-00573962).
 He teaches (o.a.) on Transparency communication, crowdsourcing and open innovation (Masters level) and published on the crossing of public and civic diplomacy.